-As for the time he spent as an apprentice in the program, Axenzo says, “It was an amazing journey.
+As for the time he spent as an extern in the program, Axenzo says, “It was an amazing journey.
 I am extremely thankful.”

 Axenzo currently performs weeklies at The Hard Rock Café in Las Vegas, Nevada, and The Pool House and Sunset Vibes in San Diego, California.Request an Invitation

 Kevin Sharpe is an Emmy Award winning producer, engineer, and keyboardist.
 He has produced, recorded or mixed many fine artists.
 Click here to see a list of credits.

 Kevin began recording at the age of 15 years old with a 4 track Teac reel to real, a Yamaha mixer, Moog synth and a broken drum machine.
 Soon he was recording local bands and the neighbors dog.
 After years of making noise and honing his recording skills he opened a small studio in Troy, Michigan. twenty five years and a couple of thousand bands later, he still gets chills while mixing a great song.